 Songwriters and musicians usually do not maintain exclusive control over royalties.
 Songwriters typically assign ownership of the composition copyright to a publisher, which manages licensing and royalties.
 The publisher usually will distribute half of the royalties to the songwriter.
-(The situation can be more complex when there are multiple songwriters, who may receive varying percentages of royalties from different publishers.)
-Meanwhile, musicians or bands often assign ownership of the sound recording copyright to a record company, which pays them under their contract.
+Meanwhile, musicians often assign ownership of the sound recording copyright to a record company, which pays them under their contract.

 Publishing Royalties for Music